Human Research Facility Holter Monitor (Holter) - 11.22.16

 - The Human Research Facility Holter Monitor (Holter) is a modified commercial off-the-shelf (COTS) device that accurately records the electrical activity of a crewmember's heart over an extended period of time (up to 24 or 48 hours).
-This noninvasive electrocardiogram (ECG) device is available to support future experiments.
+This noninvasive electrocardiogram (ECG) device supported experiments on the ISS between its launch in Expedition 13 and replacement during Expedition 18.

 - The Holter is a three-channel, seven-lead ECG that can be placed in a variety of configurations, powered by one, two, or three 9V alkaline batteries, depending on the length of recording and desired sampling rate.